Beginner Jazz Piano Lesson (Chords, Intervals & ii–V–I Explained)

 The good news is that jazz relies much less on reading music than other styles of music (where you must read both hands in two clefs).
 Most jazz melodies are straightforward to read and play.

-2. Know Your Chord Symbols
+2. Understanding Chord Symbols

 To play a jazz song from a lead sheet, you’ll need to understand the chord symbols displayed above the melody line.